ZeroMemoryEx/Orca/README.md

 <br>

 ### Anti-Debug
-* the keylogger will self close 'Silently' anytime detect a debugger or being debugged !!
+* the Malware will self close 'Silently' anytime detect a debugger or being debugged !!
 ```
    The techniques that used to Detect debuggers :
   - Memory